 If you want to keep reading or if your teenager is studying GCSE – Jekyll and Hyde, here is the link to a free lesson.

 A Bit About Me

 As well as being a mum, grandmother, practising tutor and education blogger, I am the Founder & Managing Partner of The Tutor Team.
-We are a family business, where I work with both my daughter Tess and my son Anthony.
+We are a family business, where I work with my daughter Tess, my son Anthony and my daughter-in-law Anita.
 I am also assisted by Lisa, my PA.
-We are proud to have a team of 64 qualified, experienced teachers and university lecturers offering high-quality private tuition online.
+We are proud to have a team of 80 qualified, experienced teachers and university lecturers offering high-quality private tuition online.